Elliptic Harnack inequalities for mixed local and nonlocal $p$-energy form on metric measure spaces: Examples

-Let $(M,d)$ be a complete separable metric space.
-We further assume that $(M,d)$ is \emph{ultrametric}, i.e. For example, given a prime number $p$, the field $\bQ_{p}$ of $p$-adic numbers with $p$-adic distance is an ultrametric space.
-A notable property of ultrametric space is that, every point inside an open ball is the center of this ball, i.e.,
+For example, given a prime number $p$, the field $\bQ_{p}$ of $p$-adic numbers with $p$-adic distance is an ultrametric space.
+A notable property of ultrametric space is that, every point inside an open ball is the center of this ball, i.e., Let $(M_{i},d_{i})$ ($i=1,2$) be two complete separable ultra-metric spaces.
+Let $m_i$ be a Radon measure on $M_i$ with full support ($i=1,2$).
+Suppose $(M_{i},d_{i},m_{i})$ is $\alpha_{i}$-Ahlfors regular, that is, there is $C>1$ such that Let $M=M_{1}\times M_{2}$ be the product space equipped with the product measure $m=m_1\otimes m_2$ and the product metric Then $(M,d,m)$ is also an ultrametric space and is $\alpha_1+\alpha_2$ regular.
+Let $\beta>0$ and let $J_{i}$ be a function on $M_{\od}^{2}$ We define a kernel for $(x,y)=((x_1,x_2),(y_1,y_2))\in M\times M$.
+By the calculation in \cite[(7.7)]{HY23}, we see that $J$ satisfies \eqref{TJ} with $W(x,r):=r^{\beta}$.
+Therefore, the kernel $J(x,E)$ on $M\times \sB(M)$ that satisfies Proposition \ref{p.NL=>Sub}-\ref{it.NLJ1} and \ref{it.NLJ2}.
+Next, we construct a regular, Markovian closed purely non-local $p$-energy form $(\sE,\sF)$ on $(M,m)$ by using Proposition \ref{p.NL=>Sub}-\ref{cl-1}.
+Consider the form defined by